If you’re entering the hot shot field, you’re going to need insurance – and a lot of it.

 In order to obtain an insurance policy, you may have to meet certain requirements, such as:

 Insurers will have different requirements, so keep this in mind when shopping around for coverage.
+Avoid carriers that suggest any type of temporary coverage if you are running hotshot as a fulltime job.

 How Much Does Hot Shot Trucking Insurance Cost?